The Ultimate Summer Sleeping Guide

 Get your hot water bottle out and fill it with ice cold water or, if you want to make it even colder, pop it in the freezer ten minutes before bedtime and take it out just before you head off to sleep.

-6. Choose Your PJs Carefully
+6. Choose Your Nightwear Carefully

 7. Switch Off Your Electrics